 About the Author / Contact Ann

-Ann has been writing a wide range of feature articles and narrative non-fiction for 35-plus years.
+Journalist and author Ann Ferrar has written a wide range of feature articles and narrative non-fiction for well over 30 years.
 Her stories have been published in The New York Times, in major women's magazines and online venues.
-She has covered subjects that she cares about, from oncology and general medicine to motorcycles, lively arts, profiles of women and women’s social issues.
-As a former senior writer for a national non-profit foundation, her award-winning work focused on maternal and infant health in Greater New York.
+She has covered such diverse subjects as motorcycling, medicine, lively arts, profiles of women, and women’s lifestyles and social issues.
+She is best known as the author of the groundbreaking non-fiction book Hear Me Roar: Women, Motorcycles and the Rapture of the Road (NY: Crown, 1996).

-To research and write Hear Me Roar between 1990 and 1996, the author rode tens of thousands of miles alone around the nation.
-She spent time with more than 100 women bikers in different regions, and was a participant-observer in scores of motorcycle rallies and other events.
-She immersed herself in the different subcultures within motorcycling, from dedicated sports to diehard lifestyles in which women stood out.
+Ann rode her own motorcycles for 18 years, owning six different bikes.
+She began riding in her native New York City and became an assertive urban biker and a long-distance solo rider.
+To research and write Hear Me Roar between 1990 and 1996, the author rode tens of thousands of miles alone around America.
+She spent time with more than 100 women bikers and was a participant-observer in scores of motorcycle rallies and other events from coast to coast.
+She experienced the distinctly different subcultures of motorcycling, from high-risk sports to diehard lifestyles in which women stood out.